3PB Barristers pupil barrister recruitment

 Continue reading

 For those worried that such a broad and complex variety of work may be daunting, fear not, we hear the training is top notch.
 “Training for pupils and junior tenants is excellent” reports one, “there are lots of training opportunities within chambers, and a great deal of effort is put into training”.
-Rookies speak of a “thorough, comprehensive and proactive” approach, with Head of Pupillage Cheryl Jones being described as “an absolute force of nature”.
+Rookies speak of a “thorough, comprehensive and proactive” approach, with head of pupillage Cheryl Jones being described as “an absolute force of nature”.
 Rumour has it, “she makes each batch of pupils the best they can possibly be, with the assistance of the whole of chambers”.
 Strong words from one, clearly very happy, customer.

-The year long pupillage programme comes with a healthy minimum reward of £40k, along with an additional £17k worth of bonuses, including healthcare, training, travel expenses, and financial advice.
+The year-long pupillage programme comes with a healthy minimum reward of £40k, along with an additional £17k worth of bonuses, including healthcare, training, travel expenses, and financial advice.
 During this training, recruits spend time with four supervisors, take on their own workload, and are given marshalling opportunities and mock advocacy exercises.

 The set is also unique as it is one of the few chambers that publishes its financial results.
-2023-2024 Saw a new high for the national chambers, with turnover of £35.8m and receipts of £36.1m, a rise of 17.8% and 14.3% respectively from last year’s results of £30.4m and £31.6m.
+2023-2024 saw a new high for the national chambers, with turnover of £35.8 million and receipts of £36.1 million, a rise of 17.8% and 14.3% respectively from last year’s results of £30.4 million and £31.6 million.
+Not a bad time for family law silk Liz McGrath KC to take over as the new head of chambers.

 Those who are looking to join the set should keep an eye out on Pupillage Gateway.
-After the initial paper sift, candidates can then expect to be given two interviews, the first being more general, and the second focussing on an advocacy exercise and prepared brief.
+After the initial paper sift, candidates can then expect to be given two interviews, the first being more general, and the second focusing on an advocacy exercise and prepared brief.
 In total, applicants will be marked by up to ten members of chambers across the application phase.

 Deadlines